rehanyousaf447/Business_card_FlutterApp/README.md

 * How to add Material icons
 * How to style Text widgets
 * Using Card widget(you can learn more through flutter documentation)
-* Using Listtile Widtge(you can learn more through flutter documentation)
+* Using ListTile Widtge(you can learn more through flutter documentation)